scripting/feedlandInstall/docs/setup.md

 You will need to have a <a href="https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html">credentials.txt</a> to provide access info to the Amazon software.

+### Set up an SMTP mail server (optional)

+As of 1/24 you can now configure FeedLand to send emails via SMTP, in addition to the previously supported Amazon SES.

+To configure it for SMTP, provide four new values in config.json, smtpHost, smtpPort, smtpUsername and smtpPassword.

+I've included these in the example config.json file and described them in the config.json docs.

 ### Fill in the info in config.json

-I've included a template for config.json, with the pieces you need to fill in to get your FeedLand instance running.
+I've included a template for <a href="https://github.com/scripting/feedlandInstall/blob/main/config.json">config.json</a>, with the pieces you need to fill in to get your FeedLand instance running.

 Open that file in a text editor, in the folder you're running FeedLand.
 It should be obvious how the data from this page maps onto the entries in config.json, but here are some notes about special cases.